peterberbec/FileList/README.md

 Default behavior is to read directory until 350MB/second is reached.

+#Argument usage

+Argument order does not matter.

 One argument is required - the directory to be scanned.
 Put it in Quotes to make life easier - long-filenames and spaces in directroy names.

 The second argument can be two things.

-Argument 2, choice 1 - goal time.
+Argument 2, choice 1 - goal time, positive integer.
 If the read completes in this many seconds, quit.\
-Argument 2, choice 2 - /f or /forever.
-If this is set, never stop reading.
+Argument 2, choice 2 - { `/f`, `-f`, `/forever`, `-forever` }.
+If this is set, never
+stop reading the directory.

 Example A: